Thanks for buying JadedAid. Now you’re wondering how to play the game. Here are the rules – official and made-up – to spice up your next TDY!

 Set a date and time that accommodates all players.

-Secure beverages (coffee, cocktails or a coffee cocktail) that is appropriate for your time zone at time of play.
+Secure beverages that are appropriate for your time zone at time of play.

-Login to a group chat on Skype, Google Hangout, or other video conferencing platform and play by having every player display their card at the same time.
+Login to a group Zoom, Skype, Google Hangout, or other video conferencing platform and play by having every player display their card at the same time.

 Enjoy time with friends even after your contracts end and you occupy different parts of the world.